coq/platform/doc/README~8.16~2022.09.md

       (<a href='https://github.com/ocaml/camlp-streams/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/camlp-streams/camlp-streams.5.0.1/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This package provides two library modules:<br>- Stream: imperative streams, with in-place update and memoization<br>  of the latest element produced.<br>- Genlex: a small parameterized lexical analyzer producing streams<br>  of tokens from streams of characters.<br><br>The two modules are designed for use with Camlp4 and Camlp5:<br>- The stream patterns and stream expressions of Camlp4/Camlp5 consume<br>  and produce data of type 'apos;a Stream.t.<br>- The Genlex tokenizer can be used as a simple lexical analyzer for<br>  Camlp4/Camlp5-generated parsers.<br><br>The Stream module can also be used by hand-written recursive-descent<br>parsers, but is not very convenient for this purpose.<br><br>The Stream and Genlex modules have been part of the OCaml standard library<br>for a long time, and have been distributed as part of the core OCaml system.<br>They will be removed from the OCaml standard library at some future point,<br>but will be maintained and distributed separately in this camlpstreams package.</dd>
+    <dt><b>description</b></dt><dd>This package provides two library modules:<br>- Stream: imperative streams, with in-place update and memoization<br>  of the latest element produced.<br>- Genlex: a small parameterized lexical analyzer producing streams<br>  of tokens from streams of characters.<br><br>The two modules are designed for use with Camlp4 and Camlp5:<br>- The stream patterns and stream expressions of Camlp4/Camlp5 consume<br>  and produce data of type &apos;a Stream.t.<br>- The Genlex tokenizer can be used as a simple lexical analyzer for<br>  Camlp4/Camlp5-generated parsers.<br><br>The Stream module can also be used by hand-written recursive-descent<br>parsers, but is not very convenient for this purpose.<br><br>The Stream and Genlex modules have been part of the OCaml standard library<br>for a long time, and have been distributed as part of the core OCaml system.<br>They will be removed from the OCaml standard library at some future point,<br>but will be maintained and distributed separately in this camlpstreams package.</dd>
   </dl>
 </details>